Price Change: Definition, Types, Causes & Effects

 • Inflationary Price Change: Inflation occurs when there is a general increase in prices across an economy over a period of time.
 This type of price change erodes the purchasing power of consumers as the cost of goods and services rises.

 • Deflationary Price Change: On the flip side, deflation is the decrease in prices of goods and services.
-While this may seem beneficial to consumers at first, it can have negative consequences such as reduced business revenues and production, leading to economic downturns.
+While this may seem beneficial to consumers at first, it can have negative consequences such as reduced revenues and production, leading to economic downturns.

 • Seasonal Price Change: Some industries experience price changes due to seasonal factors.
 For example, the price of holiday decorations tends to increase during the festive season, while prices for winter clothing may go down in the summer.